cyevgeniy/evg.moe/content/js/own-signals/index.md

 ```

 But signals as containers for values are not very useful, though.
 We
-want to be able to perform some actions when signal's internal value
+want to be able to perform some actions when signal's  value
 changed.
 For this, we'll create a function named `on`:

 ```js